The Cortland County Planning Board met Wednesday night to discuss the future of solar energy installation in the towns of Freetown and Preble.

 As stated in their application for the establishment of a moratorium, the town of Preble “recognizes that solar energy is a clean, readily available and renewable energy source.
 Development of solar energy systems offers an energy source that can prevent fossil fuel emissions, reduce the Town’s energy demands and attract and promote green.”

-However, the Town Board also recognizes that formal by-laws are needed to “protect the interests of the Town, its residents, and businesses to promote the effective and efficient use of solar energy systems.
+However, the Town Board also recognizes that formal by-laws are needed to “protect the interests of the Town, its residents, and businesses […and] to promote the effective and efficient use of solar energy systems.

 The Cortland County Planning Board unanimously approved both applications, though the board recommended that Preble adjust its proposed law to allow for rooftop solar panels during the moratorium.